develop

 version is updated when you promote a preview.
 It serves as the

-default for all requests from your frontend applications.
+default for all requests from your frontend applications.public

 .
 To promote, open the release drawer, and click Promote to Public.